 After a couple of phone calls, you get into a rhythm: call, voicemail, hang up, record in CRM, repeat.

 Then, suddenly, someone answers…and you freeze up.

 None of the training told you this would happen.
 The prospect keeps saying, “Hello?” and hangs up after you stumble or say nothing for 5 seconds.
 Don’t be afraid.

 While this is more common when new to cold calling, even veterans can get stumped.
-Think of it like singing the national anthem – you know every professional knows all the words, yet every couple years, some major star screws it up live.
 The fact is the human brain does freeze up occasionally – especially when it’s stuck in a routine, and something disrupts that routine.

 So how do you prevent yourself from freezing up when a decision-maker picks up?

 Human beings have something called a stress response process – a chemical process that kicks in when our brain perceives a threat.